lockskywalker/Arithmetic/README.md

 # Arithmetic
-Assignment 1 of CSCI 3675
+Assignment 1 of CSCI 3675(Organization of Programming Languages)

 The assignment has 3 core functions that calculate the following when given byte arrays as values.